Automan: Synopsis

-Automan (the "Automatic Man") follows the adventures of a police officer and computer programmer named Walter Nebicher (Desi Arnaz Jr.), who has created an artificially intelligent crimefighting computer program that generates a hologram (played by Chuck Wagner) able to leave the computer world at night and fight crime.
+Automan (the "Automatic Man") follows the adventures of police officer and computer programmer Walter Nebicher (Desi Arnaz Jr.), who has created an artificially intelligent crimefighting computer program that generates a hologram (played by Chuck Wagner) able to leave the computer world at night and fight crime.

 While in the tangible world, Automan poses as Walter's friend, government agent Otto J. Mann.
 This is a secret to all except Walter's close associate Roxanne Caldwell (Heather McNair).
-Meanwhile, in the computer world" from which Automan originates, where he has met such luminaries as Donkey Kong.
+Meanwhile, in the computer world from which Automan originates, he has met such luminaries as Donkey Kong.

 Nebicher can merge with Automan to become one being, sharing consciousness and skills, while retaining Automan's invulnerability.

 Automan's sidekick is Cursor, a floating, shifting polyhedron which can "draw" and generate physical objects as needed.
 The most common forms taken are an automobile (the Autocar), an airplane, and a helicopter (the Autochopper), all of which can defy the laws of physics.

 The show also stars Robert Lansing as Lieutenant Jack Curtis and Gerald S. O'Loughlin as Captain of Detectives E. G. Boyd, both Walter's superiors.
 Both believe Automan is a friend of Walter from the FBI.
 Captain Boyd, a technophobe who had no use for computers, often holds up Lieutenant Curtis as the kind of cop he was convinced was the ideal for police – an ideal to which he believes Walter could never rise.